 An implementation for which an Exception Information item is required in this way does not conform to this standard.

 NOTE—A possible reason for the situation described above is that a defect in this standard has been reported, a correction for which is expected to change the requirement not met by the implementation.

+Editor: make “this standard” above have the same font size as the rest of the NOTE.

 Conditional status